-Insight - Koch Brothers' political group struggles in Alaska
+INSIGHT - Koch Brothers' political group struggles in Alaska

 Still, AFP Alaska’s director, Jeremy Price, sometimes faces tough questions, even in seemingly friendly territory.

 "Tell me what Americans for Prosperity does.
-Why are you here?" asked conservative radio host Mike Porcaro when Price visited his show on June 24.
+Why are you here?" asked conservative radio host Mike Percaro when Price visited his show on June 24.

-Price, an Alaskan native, had just begun describing the group as "a grassroots organisation in favour of limited government," when Porcaro cut in: "People would say, 'Americans for Prosperity, huh.
+Price, an Alaskan native, had just begun describing the group as "a grassroots organization in favor of limited government," when Percaro cut in: "People would say, 'Americans for Prosperity, huh.
 Would that be the Koch Brothers?'"

 "Yes," Price said.